xiaogit00/covalent-docs/content/en/docs/tools/chainlink-example.md

 ---
 title: Chainlink Example
 weight: 2
-description: Learn how to use the Covalent API with Chainlink
+description: Learn how to use the Covalent Unified API with Chainlink
 ---

 # Introduction
 [Chainlink](https://chain.link/) is a decentralized oracle network that connects smart contracts with off-chain data and services.
-With Chainlink, smart contracts, which are typically isolated blocks of code, can access any external data using external APIs *including* the Covalent API!
+With Chainlink, smart contracts, which are typically isolated blocks of code, can access any external data using external APIs *including* the Covalent Unified API!

 Recently, we have seen developers explore using various and interesting on-chain data feeds, via the Covalent API, into smart contracts.
 For example, [this project](https://showcase.ethglobal.com/roadtoweb3/risk) uses an NFT collection floor price data feed to create a betting game.